AnnaTkachenko/dashboard-charts-angular-app/README.md

 # Dashboard charts Angular App
+This app has been implemented using Angular 8 and [Highcarts](https://www.highcharts.com/).

-To run the project follow this steps:
+To run the project follow the steps:

 1. Clone the repo;
 2. Run `npm i`;